josephmate/OdinCodeBrowser/README.md

 This project attempts to create a completely static website of your source code, that navigates all the down to the depth of the JDK.
 The goal is to navigate as well as Intellij.
-Try it youself by navigating from
+Try it yourself by navigating from
 [Apache Commons Text's StringEscapeUtils](https://josephmate.github.io/OdinCodeBrowser/commons-text_1.9/org/apache/commons/text/StringEscapeUtils.html).

 # Motivation